maryamGoodarzi1994/lagacy-api-refactore/README.md

 node-fetch: A lightweight module to make HTTP requests.

 Redis Client for Node.js: To interact with Redis in the refactored version.

+This project benefited from the assistance of OpenAI's language model, which helped in refactoring the initial Callback Hell code to an improved version using async/await.
+The AI also provided guidance on integrating Redis for caching, helping to enhance the overall performance and efficiency of the application.
+It assisted in:

+Refactoring nested callbacks into a more readable and maintainable async/await structure.

+Suggesting the implementation of Redis caching for performance improvement.